The 6 Best Eye Heating Masks (for Dry Eyes & Blepharitis)

 Image from ResearchGate study

-Used correctly, the best heated eye pads can warm and hydrate your eyes, which results in reduced pain, quicker healing, and an immediate stress relief bonus, and many people use them to relieve headaches and migraines as well.
+Used correctly, a heated eye mask can warm and hydrate your eyes, which results in reduced pain, quicker healing, and an immediate stress relief bonus, and many people use them to relieve headaches and migraines as well.

 Why?